a-nau/synthetic-dataset-generation/readme.md

 </p>

 This repo helps you to very easily create your own instance segmentation dataset rapidly.
 What do you need?
-The relevant resources, i.e. and image pool of
+The relevant resources, i.e. an image pool of

 - background images (any sizes)
 - objects of interest (in RGBA format)